 Having also collaborated on the latest MG-Z cars as well, the current incarnation of what was British Leyland seems a much better place to work these days.
 “It’s been quite a project to work on, and it’s a great team.
 In comparison to a mainstream production facility, it’s all very refreshing, no politics.
 I’m on a freelance basis but in a sense, I’ve come full circle.’’

-Article reproduced from January 22nd 2003 edition of Classic Car Weekly.
+Certain parts reproduced from January 22nd 2003 edition of Classic Car Weekly.

 By kind permission of the Editor.

 Mann’s sleek, low lined Allegro design was severely corrupted by the time it reached production.

 The much lamented Allegro, a mere caricature of Mann’s original design.

 Mann’s original concept drawing of what would become the Princess.

 The Triumph TR7.
 Designed for the American market.

 Mann was heavily involved in the proposed Mini replacement (ADO88), which became the Metro.

 Harris Mann at the NEC Birmingham with a Wolseley.
 November 2013.